documentationfor yFiles for HTML 3.0.0.1

 }

-Also, for an IVisualCreator implementation it is good practise to implement updateVisual as shown in section Efficient Style Implementation.
-Our custom implementation is simple and only requires to update the transform:
+Also, for an IVisualCreator implementation, it is good practice to implement updateVisual as shown in section Efficient Style Implementation.
+Our custom implementation is simple and only requires updating the transform:

 updateVisual implementation